Nintedanib

 • Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-• Bloody or cloudy urine, difficult or painful urination, swelling of the face, feet, or lower legs, weight gain
+• Bloody or cloudy urine, difficult or painful urination, weight gain, swelling of the face, feet or lower legs, weight gain

-• Chest pain that may spread to your arms, jaw, back, or neck, trouble breathing, unusual sweating, faintness
+• Chest pain that may spread to your arms, jaw, back or neck, difficulty breathing, unusual sweating, faintness

 • Dark urine or pale stools, nausea, vomiting, loss of appetite, stomach pain, yellow skin or eyes